rbredow/robbredow.com/content/posts/2007-08-17-wrangling-waves.md

 *Wave Breaking off the Stern of the boat*

 ## Whitewater
 Our boat was drifting slowly with engines running off the left shoulder of the break about 150 to 200 yards away from the whitewater.
 Even at that distance the waves looked huge.
 By 11am, the surfers were being loaded onto the jet-skies that would be pulling them into the break.
-With long lenses we could watch the surfers drop onto the 40 foot faces of these waves and dissapear behind the swell before we could see them again getting picked up by the jet skies.
+With long lenses we could watch the surfers drop onto the 40 foot faces of these waves and disappear behind the swell before we could see them again getting picked up by the jet skies.
 A couple times a surfer would get caught in the churn and it was difficult for the skies to get in to save them between the closely timed sets.
 It was pretty amazing.

 ## Back to the studio
 Fortunately, Surf’s Up was the type of project that attracted some of the best talent in the industry.
 Our CG Supervisor in charge of all the effects animation in the film was Daniel Kramer who came from a strong effects background and lead throughout the movie both writing tools and driving the look of the water.
 Matt Hausman handled many of the hardest water elements in the movie Castaway first-hand and returned as one of the FX Animation Supervisors on this film.
 Debbie Carlson joined the team -- having just completed some of the most challenging sequences in The Polar Express -- and implemented much of the water surface and wave shading issues for the film.
 We also found our wave animation lead early in the project’s life, John Clark, who brought years of actual surfing experience to the crew and, in the end, animated many of the waves for the film himself.